-The implementation of Slow Speed School Zones will require funding for design (i.e., detailed engineering work) and construction.
+The implementation of Slowing Speeds in School Zones will require funding for design (i.e., detailed engineering work) and construction.
 Funding for bicycle and pedestrian improvement projects is available at all levels of government (local, regional, state, and federal) and from private sources.
 Project funding can take the form of competitive grants, formula-based allocations, tax measure-based funding, funds from private development, and others.
-The following sections provide a summary of potential funding sources that Slow Speed School Zones may qualify for.
-The SMCOE SRTS team will send funding and grant information to partners as other opportunities arise.
+The following sections provide a summary of potential funding sources that Slowing Speeds in School Zones may qualify for.
+The SMCOE SRTS team provides funding and grant information on their website and/or newsletter as opportunities arise.